rsonger/software-engineering-lab/_posts/2023-06-14-parametric_geometry.md

 ## Planes

-A plane is the simplest parametric object as it uses the parametric function that directly maps $u$ and $v$ values to $x$ and $y$ coordinates: $S(u,v) = (u,v,0)$.
-When rendered, it looks just like a `RectangleGeometry` instance, except it is divided into a number of smaller rectangles as defined by the resolutions of $u$ and $v$.
+A plane is the simplest parametric object.
+It uses a parametric function that directly maps $u$ and $v$ values to $x$ and $y$ coordinates: $S(u,v) = (u,v,0)$.
+When rendered, it looks just like a `RectangleGeometry` instance, except it is divided into a number of smaller rectangles defined by the resolutions of $u$ and $v$.

 Let's create a `PlaneGeometry` class that renders a plane with its center at the origin.
-Here, we will refer to range $u$ as the width and range $v$ as the height for clarity.
+We will refer to the range of $u$ as the width and the range of $v$ as the height so it is easier to imagine.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Inside the `parametric_geometries.py` file, add the following code after the `ParametricGeometry` class: